 - Primary care statistics on the number of dental practitioners are taken from lists of performers registered to provide these services.
 The lists maintained by BSO provide a headcount rather than full-time equivalent figures so take no account of differences in hours worked or changes to practitioner working patterns over time.

 - Whilst a number of UK comparisons have been included in the report, there can be important differences in how services are delivered between countries that can impact on the figures.
 The relative size of the private sector in the delivery of primary care services within each country will be a particularly important factor in this regard so care needs to be taken when interpreting any inter-country differences in HSC activity levels.

-- The cost of primary care dental services is based on the annual assurance information supplied by the BSO to the former HSCB for each financial year.
+- The cost of primary care dental services is based on the annual assurance information supplied by the Business Services Organisation (BSO) to the Strategic Planning and Performance Group (SPPG) for each financial year.